piyush26c/File-System-Using-Cloud-Storage/README.md

-# ECC Assignment (Implementation of standard file system with backend storage of google cloud storage using FUSE)
+# Implementation of standard file system with backend storage of google cloud storage using FUSE

 `GCSFuse.py` is a main file that contains the implementation.